spacecloud-io/space-cloud/README.md

 Space Cloud is a single web engine which integrates with all you back end technologies and exposes them as easy-to-use REST APIs.
 You can leverage the power of the tools you already love without changing a single line of code.
 No migrations are necessary.
 Add new platforms or technologies as needed without having to worry about how to use them.

 In a nutshell, Space Cloud provides you:
-- Instant REST APIs to consume directly from your frontend.
+- Instant Realtime APIs to consume directly from your frontend.
 - Authentication and authorization baked in by default.
 - Freedom from vendor lock ins.
 - Flexibility to work with the tech stack of your choice.